vishal2457/vishal2457/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working as a fullstack developer in a full time role for almost 3 years.
-- 🏅 Current tech stack: Next-js, Angular-cli, Expressjs, mysql
+- 🏅 Current tech stack: Svelte, Angular-cli, Expressjs, mysql
 - 🥈 I can also work with, reactjs, angular-cli, nestjs, vuejs, always down to learn something new.
 - 🌱 I’m currently exploring typescript and devops.
 - 📫 Ypu can reach me on: vishalacharya814@gmail.com